corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/optimizing.md

 You can also define additional thread pools; for more information, see [Using additional thread pools]({{< relref "../../cordapps/thread-pools.md" >}}).

+### Fine-tuning the Artemis configuration

+The following configuration options control some aspects of Artemis and can affect the throughput and latency of an application:
+* `p2pConfirmationWindowSize`: The size of the in-memory buffer, used by the broker to buffer completed commands before acknowledging them to the client.
+* `brokerConnectionTtlCheckIntervalMs`: The interval at which acknowledgements of completed commands are to be sent in case `p2pConfirmationWindowSize` is not exhausted in time.
+* `journalBufferSize`: The size of the in-memory buffer used to store messages before they are flushed to disk.
+* `journalBufferTimeout`: The interval at which Artemis messages that are buffered in-memory are to be flushed to disk if the `journalBufferSize` is not exhausted in time.

+As a result, you can control how frequently Artemis persists messages to disk and how frequently acknowledgements are sent back to clients.
+These values can affect the latency of flows, since a flow is expected to wait less on Artemis if it flushes messages to disk and sends acknowledgements more frequently.
+However, such configuration tweaks can also affect the throughput of flows, since flushing to disk more frequently and sending acknowledgements more frequently can result in a reduced efficiency of the utilisation of the disk and network resources.
+It is important that you benchmark any changes to these values in order to make sure that you have achieved the desired balance between throughput and latency.

+### Fine-tuning transaction resolution

+In some cases, a node might have to resolve the provenance chain of a transaction from a counterparty.
+The configuration option `backchainFetchBatchSize` controls how many transactions the node will send at a time when performing this resolution.
+This defaults to a relatively large value, but you might need to increase it further if you have extremely large chains of transactions that nodes need to resolve.
+Increasing this value can reduce the latency of flows, since nodes will be able to resolve a transaction chain with fewer round trips.
+It might also have a positive impact on throughput because this way flows will last less and nodes will be able to complete more of them.
+However, this might also lead to an increase in the utilisation of network bandwidth and node resources in general.
+As a result, the actual results will depend on your environment.
 ## Disk access

 The node needs to write log files to disk, and has an Artemis spool directory that is used for the durable queues on the hard disk, so disk I/O for the node’s working directory has an impact on the node performance.
 For optimal performance, this should be on a fast, local disk.